 You may qualify for certain social security benefits if you are disabled and cannot work.
-Boston social security lawyer Michael O. Smith can help you get the benefits you need if you have a disability.
+Boston social security lawyer Smith and his team of attorneys can help you get the benefits you need if you have a disability.
 Mr. Smith has helped clients obtain social security disability income and supplemental security income benefits, even after their claims were initially denied.
 He can review your case and discuss your eligibility for benefits with you.
 Contact us to see how we can help you.Eligibility for SSDI

 If you become disabled, you may qualify for social security disability insurance (SSDI).
 SSDI is for individuals who meet certain work history requirements, and who have paid social security taxes.

 To qualify for SSDI, you must:

 - Be under age 65;

 - Have enough work history to qualify, and have paid into social security; and

 - Have a disability that is expected to last at least 12 months.